-PHILADELPHIA– DataArts, the respected national resource for in-depth data about nonprofit arts, culture, and humanities organizations, announced the addition of Kathy Lindenmayer to its leadership team as Director of Development and Partnerships, effective January 29, 2018.
+PHILADELPHIA, PA – DataArts, the respected national resource for in-depth data about nonprofit arts, culture, and humanities organizations, announced the addition of Kathy Lindenmayer to its leadership team as Director of Development and Partnerships, effective January 29, 2018.
 Lindenmayer joins DataArts following a six-year tenure at Grantmakers in the Arts (GIA), the national association of arts and culture funders, where she was Director of Development and Membership.

 “Kathy is a tireless advocate for developing sustainable arts and culture organizations of all sizes,” said Caralyn Spector, Interim President and CEO of DataArts.
 “Her passion for promoting equitable funding practices and smart approaches to organizational financial health in the arts aligns well with DataArts’ values.
 Kathy’s deep understanding of the needs of the sector and the grantmakers who support and nourish it will be an integral part of the next phase of DataArts’ strategic growth.
 We are thrilled to have her join our team.”